philippelt/netatmo-api-python/usage.md

   * A Netatmo user account having access to, at least, one station
   * An application registered from the user account (see http://dev.netatmo.com/dev/createapp) to obtain application credentials.
+  * Create a couple access_token/refresh_token at the same time with your required scope (depending of your intents on library use)

 In the netatmo philosophy, both the application itself and the user have to be registered thus have authentication credentials to be able to access any station.
 Registration is free for both.